MEI Travel Banner Ad

 Carnival Celebration Cruise Ship Review

-On many ships, you’ll also have the option to pay extra fees for additional activities and amenities (such as access to Norwegian Cruise Line’s Vibe Beach Club sundeck or Carnival’s BOLT roller coaster) as well as specialty dining, which is usually upscale restaurants focused on a particular cuisine — such as an American steakhouse or an Italian fine-dining experience.
+On many ships, you’ll also have the option to pay extra fees for additional activities and amenities (such as access to Norwegian Cruise Line’s Vibe Beach Club sundeck or Carnival’s BOLT roller coaster) as well as specialty dining, which is usually upscale restaurants focused on a particular cuisine — such as an American steakhouse, an Asian hibachi experience, or an Italian fine-dining restaurant.

 Other items that are not wrapped into the cruise fare on most mainstream cruise lines include soda, specialty coffee, and alcoholic beverages.
 Likewise, casino gameplay, access to wifi, and the daily gratuities (sometimes called the daily service charge) are not included.